 Readiness and Emergency Management for Schools (REMS) Technical Assistance (TA) Center: The REMS TA Center supports schools, school districts, and institutions of higher education (IHEs), with their community partners, in the development of high-quality emergency operations plans (EOPs) and comprehensive emergency management planning efforts.
 Established in October 2004 and administered by the U.S. Department of Education’s (ED) Office of Safe and Healthy Students (OSHS), the REMS TA Center provides a hub of information, resources, training, and services in the field of school and higher education emergency operations planning.

-U.S. Department of Education Guide for Developing High-Quality School Emergency Operations Plans: This guide was developed to give schools a useful resource with developing emergency operations plans.
+Guide for Developing High-Quality School Emergency Operations Plans: (PDF) This guide was developed to give schools a useful resource with developing emergency operations plans.

-NEW!!
-U.S. Department of Education Guide for Districts in Developing High-Quality School Emergency Operations Plans: This document is a companion to the Guide for Developing High-Quality School Emergency Operations Plans.
+Guide for Districts in Developing High-Quality School Emergency Operations Plans: (PDF) This document is a companion to the Guide for Developing High-Quality School Emergency Operations Plans.

 FEMA’s Guide to Building a Disaster Resistant University: Building a Disaster-Resistant University is both a how-to guide and a distillation of the experiences of six universities and colleges that have been working to become more disaster-resistant.
 This guide provides basic information designed for institutions just getting started, as well as concrete ideas, suggestions, and practical experiences for institutions that have already begun to take steps to becoming more disaster-resistant.

-EMI School Program website details required courses for individuals or organizations to be considered NIMS compliant as well as additional recommended courses for independent study and a 4-day, no cost, course for school district teams on the EMI campus in Emmitsburg, Maryland.
-Additionally the
+For K-12 EMI School Program website details required courses for individuals or organizations to be considered NIMS compliant as well as additional recommended courses for independent study.

 The California Community College Chancellor's Office: The Chancellor’s Office is dedicated in keeping districts, campuses, staff and students safe.
 The Chancellor’s Office, in consultation with the Office of Emergency Services, developed emergency preparedness standards and guidelines to assist districts and campuses in the event of a natural disaster, hazardous conditions, or terrorist activity.
 This page has links and resources that should assist districts in locating information for preparing an emergency preparedness plan.